octoblu/node-meshblu-socket.io/README.md

 * Setting event listeners inside of the callback to the `"ready"` event is discouraged as they will be doubled up every time the event is fired.
 This may lead to functions being unexpectedly called multiple times for a single event.
 It presents itself as erratic behavior that appears to only happen after the connection has been established for a long time, and can therefore be very difficult to track down.

 ##### Example

+When a valid `identity` is accepted by Meshblu:

 ```javascript
 conn.on('ready', function(response){